Read the first part of our Travel mini-series: Planning your trip

 You can avoid being stranded, with no access to money, if you don't "put all your eggs in one basket" – or this case – wallet.
 If your hotel room has a secure safe, consider leaving one of your cards and a bit of cash behind.
 This way you'll have a backup.
 The same goes for your passport – leave it behind if you won't need it.
 If the worst-case scenario happens and your passport is lost or stolen while you're abroad, contact the nearest Canadian consulate for help.

 If there's an accident or emergency event

 Because you read Part 1 of this travel mini-series, you purchased (or confirmed you already had) travel insurance coverage – smart move.
-Knowing you're covered is good peace of mind, but knowing who to call to make a claim will give you extra confidence.
+Knowing you're covered is good peace of mind but knowing who to call to make a claim will give you extra confidence.
 Depending on your policy your coverage may vary.
-It's common for travel insurance to include health benefits if you're injured and/or hospitalized and have additional coverage options for reimbursement in the event of flight cancellations or if you need to change your flight unexpectedly, as well as benefits to cover your baggage in case it's lost.
+It's common for travel insurance to include health benefits if you're injured and/or hospitalized.
+There may also be additional coverage options for reimbursement in the event of flight cancellations or unexpected changes, as well as benefits to cover your baggage in case it's lost.